OctaForge/libostd/README.md

 systems that implement POSIX API will also work (if they don't, bug reports are welcome).

+OS X support requires Xcode 8 or newer to work.
+That is the first version to ship a Clang 3.8 based toolchain, so things will not compile with an older version of Xcode.
+Alternatively you are free to use any other supported compiler from other distribution channels (official Clang, homebrew gcc or clang, etc.).

 Windows is supported at least with the MinGW (gcc) and Clang compilers.
 MS Visual Studio is currently unsupported.